bldl/jspl/README.md

     }
     value "some custom value"
     disabled {
-        throw "message" when someCondition is True and someOtherProposition is "undefined" }
+        message "this is disabled, because ..." when someCondition is True and someOtherProposition is "undefined" }
 }